-A Republic, or republican form of government, is one in which the citizens vote in order to elect representatives to make and execute decisions about how to run the government.
+Republic, or republican form of government, is one in which the citizens vote in order to elect representatives to make and execute decisions about how to run the government.
 The United States Constitution (Article 4, Section 4) guarantees to every state a republican form of government.
-Because the right to vote is vital to a republican form of government, the Constitution guarantees the right to vote in Article One (Sections 2 and 4), and in the Fourteenth, Fifteenth and Nineteenth amendments.
+Because the right to vote is vital to a republican form of government, the Constitution guarantees the right to vote in Article One (Section 2 and 4), and in the 14th, 15th and 19th amendments.
 But since 1890 the State of Mississippi has maneuvered to deny Negroes the right to vote.

 Before 1890 the Constitution and laws of Mississippi provided that all male citizens could register to vote who were 21 years of age and over, and had lived in the state six months and in the county one month.
 The exceptions were those who were insane or who had committed crimes which disqualified them.

 In 1890 there were many more Negro citizens than white citizens who were eligible to become qualified electors in Mississippi.
 Therefore, in that year a Mississippi Constitutional Convention was held to adopt a new State Constitution.
 Section 244 of the new Constitution required a new registration of voters starting January 1, 1892.
-This section also established a new requirement for qualification as a registered voter: a person had to be able to read any section of the Mississippi Constitution, runderstand any section when read to him, or give a reasonable interpretation of any section.
+This section also established a new requirement for qualification as a register voter: a person had to be able to read any section of the Mississippi Constitution, or understand any section when read to him, or give a reasonable interpretation of any section.

-Registration in Mississippi is permanent; but if you are not registered you cannot vote.
-Under the new registration the balance of voting power shifted.
-By 1899 approximately 122,000 (82%) of the white males of voting age were registered.
-But only 18,000 (9%) of the Negro males qualified.
+Under the new registration the balance of voting power shifted, By 1899 approximately 122,000 (82 percent) of the white males of voting age were registered.
+But only 18,000 (9 percent) of the Negro males qualified.
 Since 1899 a substantial majority of whites of voting age have become registered voters.
 But the percentage of Negro registered voters declined.